• Menu

 Burgess and Theatre red branding

 In 1948 Anthony Burgess began a teaching job as a lecturer in speech and drama at Bamber Bridge Emergency Training College, near Preston in Lancashire.
-He trained teachers as part of the post-war project to turn ex-servicemen into schoolmasters, and they were given an intensive one-year course: Burgess gave courses in the history of drama and was in charge of drama productions at the college.
-He also ran another drama class for the Worker’s Educational Association in Chorley, a town nearby.
+He trained teachers as part of the post-war project to turn ex-servicemen into schoolmasters, and they were given an intensive one-year course.
+Burgess gave courses in the history of drama, and was in charge of drama productions at the college.
+He also ran a drama class for the Worker’s Educational Association in Chorley, a neighbouring town eight miles away from Bamber Bridge.

-In the two years Burgess was at the college he directed six plays.
+In the two years that Burgess was at the college he directed several plays.
 These were Murder in the Cathedral by T.S.
-Eliot and The Ascent of F6 by W.H.
-Auden and Christopher Isherwood; Sweeney Agonistes by Eliot, Doctor Faustus by Christopher Marlowe, on which he had written his undergraduate dissertation; Lord, I Was Afraid, adapted by Burgess from the novel by Nigel Balchin; and a complete version of Shakespeare’s Hamlet, performed in two parts over two nights.
-Burgess’s wife Lynne took part in a number of these shows.
+Eliot; The Ascent of F6 by W.H.
+Auden and Christopher Isherwood; Doctor Faustus by Christopher Marlowe, on which he had written his undergraduate dissertation; Lord, I Was Afraid, adapted by Burgess from the novel by Nigel Balchin; and a complete version of Shakespeare’s Hamlet, performed in two parts over two nights.
+Burgess’s wife Lynne appeared in a number of these shows.
 They were amateur productions with limited resources, but Burgess brought his characteristic energy to them.

 Eve of St Venus five book covers

-Burgess’s first original stage play was The Eve of Saint Venus, a verse comedy in three acts, completed in 1951.
-This had originally been conceived as an opera libretto, and Burgess recalls in his autobiography that the libretto became too long and unwieldy after ‘he grew too interested in it.’
+The first original stage play completed by Burgess was The Eve of Saint Venus, a verse comedy in three acts, written in 1951.
+This seems to have been intended as an opera libretto, and Burgess recalls in his autobiography that the libretto became too long after ‘he grew too interested in it.’
 The plot is taken from Robert Burton’s Anatomy of Melancholy, updated to an English country-house setting.
 Ambrose Rutterkin is on the eve of his marriage, and as a joke he places his wedding ring on the finger of a stone statue of Venus in the garden.
 The finger promptly curls up and prevents him from removing it, and later that night the goddess descends to insist that Ambrose should marry her instead of his wife-to-be Diana (who, in a sub-plot, is being seduced by a female journalist and planning to run away overseas).
-An Anglican vicar tries to exorcise the goddess and fails — but, when he renounces his faith in despair, a bolt of lightning destroys the statue and the ring is freed, enabling the couple to marry happily.
+An Anglican vicar tries to exorcise the goddess and fails.
+When he renounces his faith in despair, a bolt of lightning destroys the statue and the ring is freed, enabling the couple to marry happily.

 Eve of St Venus book cover detail